-The EBA has also clarified that 3-D Secure does not qualify as an inherence factor, and does not meet SCA requirements.
-While 3-D Secure doesn’t currently satisfy any SCA requirements, it’s important to note that the EBA’s are encouraging the use of such communication protocols to:
+The EBA also clarified 3-D Secure doesn’t qualify as an inherent factor and doesn’t meet SCA requirements.
+While 3-D Secure doesn’t currently satisfy any SCA requirements, it’s important to note the EBA is encouraging the use of such communication protocols to:

 - Help ensure customer convenience

 - Help in meeting transaction risk analysis requirements and gain exemptions to SCA

 Driving down fraud rates and leveraging Transaction Risk Analysis (TRA) exemptions will be vital for merchants to retain control over the buyer’s journey.
 The EBA has agreed PSPs and merchants should be able to request SCA exemptions if they can attain target fraud rates.
 To be allowed the exemption based on TRA, the proposed solution must operate in real time and verify a transaction against anomalies in user behaviour.
 Checkpoints include the following:

 - Location of the payer and the payee at the time of the payment

 - Previous use of the access device or the software provided to the payment service user for SCA

 The table of exemptions is as follows: